IAF Young Space Leaders (YSL) Recognition Programme

 - Engaging colleagues in the international space community,

-- Contributing to the work of IAF committees and/or volunteering in support of other Federation activities such as physical or virtual participation in selection activities related to IAF grants, Next Generation Plenary and awards; participation in organization of IAC technical sessions and other activities; and participation on local organizing committees for GLEC, GLAC, GLEX and other IAF meetings.
+- Contributing to the work of IAF committees and/or volunteering in support of other Federation activities such as physical or virtual participation in selection activities related to IAF grants, Next Generation Plenary and awards; participation in organization of IAC technical sessions and other activities; and participation on local organizing committees for GLEC, GLEX, GLOC and other IAF meetings.
 (Note: Attendance at International Astronautical Congress does not in itself qualify).

-- A nomination letter from an IAF member organisation, an IAF Technical Committee or an IAF Administrative Committee summarising the nominee’s qualifications and specifying how the nominee meets the criteria.
-Please download the template here below:
+Nominations should contain: - A nomination letter from an IAF member organisation, an IAF Technical Committee or an IAF Administrative Committee summarising the nominee’s qualifications and specifying how the nominee meets the criteria.
+Please download the template here below. - Two letters of recommendation addressing the contributions and engagement of the nominee.

-The 2023 IAF Young Space Leaders will be selected by the Federation’s Young Space Leaders Selection Subcommittee in consultation with the IAF President during March 2023.
-The Federation will notify the nominating organizations of those selected and subsequently the selectees themselves no later than 1 May 2023.
+The 2026 IAF Young Space Leaders will be selected by the Federation’s Young Space Leaders Selection Subcommittee in consultation with the IAF President during March 2026.
+The Federation will notify the nominating organizations of those selected and subsequently the selectees themselves no later than 8 May 2026.

 IAF Young Space Leaders will help increase knowledge among and broaden the involvement of students and young professionals worldwide in astronautics activities and the IAF.

-In the year following their induction, IAF Young Space Leaders will: - Be featured in an IAF newsletter and on the IAF website, contributing a short summary of their experience and achievements and their perspectives on space and international cooperation, including the role of the IAF. - Mentor the Emerging Space Leaders who receive IAF grants to attend the IAC in Baku.
+- Be featured in an IAF newsletter and on the IAF website, contributing a short summary of their experience and achievements and their perspectives on space and international cooperation, including the role of the IAF.

 2023 Winners